kabanero-io/guide-codewind-getting-started/README.md

 1. The Eclipse plug-in installs when you install Codewind from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind)or when you install by searching in the `Eclipse Extensions` view.
 2. The Codewind backend containers install after you click `Install`.
 Clicking `Install` downloads the Codewind backend containers, ~1GB.

-### Configuring Codewind with application stack hubs
+### Configuring Codewind to use application stacks

-Configure Codewind to use application stack hubs so you can focus exclusively on your code:
+Configure Codewind to use Appsody templates so you can focus exclusively on your code.
+These templates include an Eclipse MicroProfile stack that you can use to follow this guide.
+Complete the following steps to select the Appsody templates:

 1. Click the `Codewind` tab.
 2. Expand `Codewind` by clicking the drop-down arrow.
-3. Right-click `Projects (Local)`.
+3. Right-click `Local [Running]`.
-4. Select `Manage Template Sources`.
+4. Select `Manage Template Sources...`.
-5. Select application stack hubs.
+5. Select `Appsody Stacks - incubator`.
+6. Click the `OK` button.

-You now have configured Codewind to application stack hubs and can proceed to develop your microservice within Codewind.
+You now have configured Codewind to Appsody templates and can proceed to develop your microservice within Codewind.

+If your organization uses customized application stacks and has given you a URL that points to an `index.json` file, you can add it to Codewind:

+1. Return to  `Codewind` and right-click `Local [Running]`.
+2. Select `Manage Template Sources...`.
+3. Click the `Add...` button to add your URL.
+4. Add your URL in the `URL:` box in the pop up window and save your changes.

 ### Creating an Appsody project